 The wording of their support window is a bit strange as well.
 They ask site visitors to contact them if they “Found an error”.
 As an investor, I’m looking for a solid platform that is 100% up to standard, not a website asking me to double-check things for free and alert the platform if I see anything that’s off.
 That should be the job of their quality assurance and testing team, not that of the investor.

 The platform operates under the law of the Republic of Estonia and its main team is listed on the website.
 Interestingly, none of them apart from Mr Paschenko feature in the video that is also shown on the About page.

 The leading team members are all listed on the About page, together with a description about each individual and his/her experience in the industry.
 I like this, and they do seem to have a strong team in place.

 There are many excellent alternatives to Nibble that have all been around for a while, with Mintos leading the pack.
-Finbee and Peerberry are also two platforms I would recommend checking out as they operate with the same exact model for P2P lending.
+Swaper, Finbee and Peerberry are also platforms I would recommend checking out as they operate with the same exact model for P2P lending but are much more stable than Nibble.

 I have high expectations from financial investment platforms, and Nibble, as it stands today, does not pass my test.
 I feel that they don’t do a good enough job at explaining the risks of P2P lending to prospective investors.
 That’s all well and good for those of us who have been investing for a while, but I’m afraid that new investors might think that these investments are risk-free when they read statements like this: